 Over the past decade, farm sinks have become so popular they are now considered a high-end kitchen standard and a prime choice for a money-wise update.
 Also called apron front sinks, their appeal is the sensuous basin shape and exposed front panel that brings the sink out to the user.
 That the sink sits “proud” of the cabinet reduces the need to lean in while washing dishes and makes farm sinks especially comfortable to use.

 Whether hand- or machine-made, apron sinks come in a variety of materials including fireclay, metal, porcelain, and enameled cast-iron.… Continue Reading

 Big single-bowl sinks – the bigger the better – have been the dominant choice over the past few years since they easily accommodate large items like oven racks and roasting pans.
 But a double bowl kitchen sink is a two ‘fer.
 When it has a singular value that only salvage or a vintage look can provide, it easily can become the focal point of a kitchen.
 The double cast-iron integral backsplash beauty [top] spent quite some time in a Vermont barn before the owner of a 19th century cape home asked Pi Smith of Smith & Vansant to redo her entire house.… Continue Reading

 For several years now, we’ve seen kitchens sinks get larger and deeper, notably with apron fronts.
 Owners talk about loving their deep basins which are great for cleaning big pieces of cookware and — with sliding cutting boards and colanders – handy for keeping unwashed items conveniently out of sight.
-But I’m always intrigued by differences which is why I’ve been looking at a trio of shallow stone sinks with an eye towards understanding the differences in their function.
+But I’m always intrigued by differences which is why I’ve been looking at a trio of shallow kitchen sinks with an eye towards understanding the differences in their function.

-An elegant French kitchen in the Vaucluse [top] has one of the shallowest and most unique sinks I’ve ever seen.… Continue Reading
+An elegant French kitchen in the Vaucluse [top] has one of the shallowest and most unique stone sinks I’ve ever seen.… Continue Reading

 The Japanese aesthetic of imperfection and simplicity is expressed in the use of industrial style sink faucets and raw plumbing pipes.